iTwin/bis-schemas/Domains/Core/BisCore.remarks.md

 The 'Link' Modeling Perspective is a subset of the 'Information' Modeling Perspective.
 It is used to hold links to external repositories, e.g. in the form of `bis:RepositoryLink` elements.

+### LinkElement

+The link is generally to some resource, e.g. the subclass `UrlLink` points to an external resource while `EmbeddedFileLink` points to files embedded in and iModel.

 ### PhysicalPartition

 The 'Physical' Perspective is for modeling physical Entities (which have mass) and for spatial location Entities (which are generally either defined-by physical Entities or are used-to-define physical Entities).